torresmanno/GeM-Pro/README.md

   - [Feature](https://goo.gl/YkyJyW)
   - [Genomic](https://goo.gl/N2J3js)

+Alternatively the shiny tool [Download Genomes](https://github.com/torresmanno/Download_Genomes) can be use to download large number of genomes, proteins, or features of any species from GenkBank or RefSeq.

 Finally, a file indicating the list of strains to be analysed should be provided.
 It is suggested to name this file strains.txt.
 Strains should be listed one per line without header.